 What Is Dividend Income?

-To understand how you can use dividends as part of an income investing strategy, we first have to cover what exactly dividend income is.
+To understand how you can use dividends as part of an income investing strategy, it’s important to understand what dividend income is.

 Recommended: Popular Monthly Dividend Stocks